coaxial/docker-taskd-service/README.md

 After editing the variables and overriding the FQDN, start the service:

-`$ docker-compose -f docker-compose.yml -f docker-compose.hostname-override.yml up -d`
+`$ docker-compose pull && docker-compose -f docker-compose.yml -f docker-compose.hostname-override.yml --build up -d`

+This command also works if you want to update an existing deployment to the latest version.

 The generated user certificates will be located at `taskserver/client_certs` as `username.{cert,key}.pem` and the UUID in the `username-uuid` file.
 The directory also contains the `ca.cert.pem` file.